Kev0208/HunyuanVideo-1.5/ComfyUI/README.md

 ## 🚀 Installation

-Install ComfyUI from the official repository:
+Install the latest version of ComfyUI from the official repository:

 ```bash
 git clone https://github.com/comfyanonymous/ComfyUI.git